Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 -   introduce shortly the general topic of your task (to put it in context)
 -   introduce the data set(s), it's origin and important information of what-is-what, etc.
+    - e.g. show the first line of the data set/file and, if needed, explain the column names (or tell where to find such information)
 -   define data manipulation goals if needed (also fine if this is the main focus of the project!)
 -   define the visualization goal(s) and possible intermediates